Phuket Big Buddha

 The project had its hiccups, not least of which was battling through a mountain of red tape required to get permits to build in virgin forest at a height above the usual building limit.

 Funds for the massive structure came and still come entirely from donations.
 “This project is huge and requires a lot of money.
-But so far we are managing just fine.
+But so far, we are managing just fine.
 I’m amazed at the amount of help we have received from everyone who knows about this project.
 It seems they all want to be a part of it,” explained Suporn Wanichkul, president of the Mingmongkol Faith 45 foundation, which was formed to build the Giant Buddha.

 It cost about 30 million baht to complete the giant image.
 Khun Suporn says “The money has come from everywhere, from locals, from Thais in other provinces and from foreign tourists.
-With our website and the help we have had from the press, we have even received donations from overseas.”
+With our website and the help, we have had from the press, we have even received donations from overseas.”

 The Big Buddha of Phuket is easily visible from Mangosteen Ayurveda & Wellness Resort.

-Resort guests may book a taxi at the reception and combine a visit to the Big Buddha with a Chalong Temple tour.
+Mangosteen Resort guests may book a taxi at the reception and combine a visit to the Big Buddha with a Chalong Temple tour.

 This is Phuket’s most important Buddhist temple.
 The temple is revered among Thais for its healing powers.
 The prayer hall contains the statues of three of the temples most venerated monks: Luang Por Chaem, Luang Por Chuang and Luang Por Gluam.
 However, it is Luang Por Chaem who is best known and who has given Wat Chalong its fame as a place of healing.

 In 1876, during the reign of King Rama V, there was a rebellion by the Chinese tin miners, or “Angyee”.
 Luang Por Chaem (Lord Abbott Chaem), the abbot of the monastery at the time, helped to stop the rebellion and acted as a mediator in the peace.
-The abbott was also a herbal doctor and setter of bones, and his skills were called upon to heal those wounded during the fighting.
+The abbot was also an herbal doctor and setter of bones, and his skills were called upon to heal those wounded during the fighting.

 When visiting the temple people usually go to pay respect to the statues of the venerable monks, make offerings and ask for their blessing.